Cell Ranger DNA 1.1 (latest), printed on 06/19/2019

 In the toolbar, the rightmost button contains settings for the heatmap.
 Click on the settings button to explore those options.

 The max nodes option limits the maximum number of nodes displayed in the heatmap at a time.
 Selecting higher numbers will display more nodes in the heatmap.
 However, the browser's performance degrades when 128 or greater is selected.
 Please exercise caution when setting max nodes to 128 or greater as the interface may become slow.

 The displayed tree is a subtree of the full cell hierarchy computed by the pipeline.
 Each leaf in this subtree is labeled using symbols so that it's easy to tell which leaves are cells, and which are groups of cells.
 In the tree, open circles are groups of cells and solid circle nodes are single cells.
-Red solid circles are indicative of a noisy cell.
+An orange line connecting a cell to the tree indicate that cell is noisy.
 A cell is marked as noisy if its read depth profile is more variable than other cells in the sample or if there is uncertainty that the cell's copy number scaling is correct.
 Cells undergoing replication are often marked by the pipeline as noisy.
 The root node in this subtree is labeled with a green filled in circle.

 Hovering on any node displays additional information about that node.
 Hovering over a group or cell shows different data.

 Click on any node in the tree, internal or leaf, to navigate directly to that node.
 There are also two buttons on the toolbar that allow you to navigate upward in the tree.
 Clicking on the single up arrow navigates one level up in the tree, and clicking on the double up arrow returns you to the root.
 Additionally, there's an indicator to the right of the tree that displays the depth of the current subtree's root node.